JSON-LD Framing

 }

 JSON-LD Framing is a standard that is used to assign additional structure to JSON-LD.
-With JSON-LD Framing, we can configure the extra structure that is needed to create REST APIs over SPARQL queries.
+With JSON-LD Framing, we can configure the extra structure that is needed to create RESTful APIs over SPARQL queries.

 JSON-LD Framing are a deterministic translation from a graph, which has an unordered set of triples where no node is "first" or "special", into a tree, which has ordered branches and exactly one "root" node.
 In other words, JSON-LD framing allows one to force a specific tree layout to a JSON-LD document.
 This makes it possible to translate SPARQL queries to REST-APIs.